PrefectHQ/prefect/docs/tutorial/deployments.md

 - __Schedule__: optional schedule for this deployment
 - __Tags__: optional metadata

 Before you build your first deployment, its helpful to understand how Prefect configures flow run infrastrucuture.
-In order to run **your flows** on **your infrastructure,** you are going to need to set up a work pool and a worker.
+This means setting up a work pool and a worker to enable **your flows** to run on **your infrastructure**.

 ## Why Workpools and Workers
-Easily running Prefect flows locally is great for testing and development purposes, but in a production setting, Prefect provides you with the worker/work pool concepts to allow you to run flows in the environments best suited to their execution.
-For example, its considered best practice to leverage managed execution platforms, like Kubernetes services or serverless computing environments such as AWS ECS, Azure Container Instances, or GCP Cloud Run.
-For more information see the [next steps](/tutorials/next_steps/)

-## Why Workpools and Workers
 Easily running Prefect flows locally is great for testing and development purposes.
-But for production settings, Prefect provides you with the worker/work pool concepts to allow you to run flows in the environments best suited to their execution.
-For example, its considered best practice to leverage managed execution platforms, like Kubernetes services or serverless computing environments such as AWS ECS, Azure Container Instances, or GCP Cloud Run.
-For more information see the [next steps](/tutorials/next_steps/)
+But for production settings, Prefect provides you with the worker and work pool concepts to allow you to run flows in the environments best suited to their execution.

 Workers and work pools bridge the Prefect orchestration API with your execution environments in your cloud provider.

-You can configure work pools on Prefect’s side.
-They describe the infrastructure configuration for deployed flow runs that get sent to that pool. organize the flows for your worker to pick up and execute.
-They prioritize the flows and respond to polling from its worker.
+You'll configure work pools on Prefect’s side.
 Workers are light-weight, long-running polling processes that you host in your execution environment.

-Workers pick up work from their work pool and spin up ephemeral infrastructure each flow run according to metadata passed to them in the form of deployments.
+**Work Pools:**

+- Organize the flows for your worker to pick up and execute.
+- Describe the ephemeral infrastructure configuration that the worker will create for each flow run.
+- They prioritize the flows and respond to polling from its worker.

 ```mermaid
 graph TD;